Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/transformer.md

 * Tokens-to-Token ViT: Training Vision Transformers from Scratch on ImageNet
 * Mobile-Former: Bridging MobileNet and Transformer

-> Different designs have been exxplored to reap the benefits of convolutions and transformers.
+> Different designs have been explored to reap the benefits of convolutions and transformers.
 > * ViT-C of Xiao et al. (2021) adds an early convlution stem to ViT.
 > * CvT (Wu et al., 2021) modifies the multi-head attention in transformers and uses depth-wise separable convolutions instead of linear projections.
 > * BoTNet (Srinivas et al., 2021) replaces the standard 3x3 convolution in the bottleneck unit of ResNetwith multi-head attention.
 > * ConViT (d'Ascoli et al., 2021) incorporates soft convolutional inductive biases using a gated positional self-attention.
 > * PiT (Heo et al, 2021) extends ViT with depth-wise convolution-based pooling layer.
 > Though these models can achieve competitive performance to CNNs with extensive augmentation, the majority of these models are heavy-weight.
 > Also, when these models are scaled down to build light-weight ViT models, their performance is significantly worse than light-weight CNNs.
+(MobileViT, 2021)

 ## Transformer Architecture Applied to Object Detection and Instance Segmentation (4)